shiyunqiu/CS205_Sudoku/README.md

 ## Set up

 As our program requires OpenMP and MPI, we recommend using AWS to run our code.
-To set up AWS environment, we followed the guides provided by CS205: [OpenMP](https://canvas.harvard.edu/courses/37285/files/5490479?module_item_id=363501) and [MPI](https://canvas.harvard.edu/courses/37285/files/5490480?module_item_id=363500).
+To set up OpenMP and MPI on AWS, we followed the guides provided by CS205: [OpenMP](https://canvas.harvard.edu/courses/37285/files/5490479?module_item_id=363501) and [MPI](https://canvas.harvard.edu/courses/37285/files/5490480?module_item_id=363500).

-After connecting to the AWS instance, copy the source code from local to the AWS instance using the following command:
+After connecting to the AWS instance, copy the source code and test cases from local to the AWS instance using the following command:

 ```
 scp -i [key] [source code] [AWS Public IP]